manuelmreyna/inverse-river-transport/README.md

-├── forward/                         # Forward models (Laplace-space solution) ├── utils/                           # Utilities: loading, errors, KL, synthetic generator ├── data/                            # See below in "Data" ├── output/                          # Output of parameter estimation (CSV format) ├── methods_comparison.ipynb         # Jupyter notebook used to obtain parameters and compare models in "Parameter estimation in river transport models with immobile phase exchange using dimensional analysis and reduced-order models"
+├── forward/                         # Forward models (Laplace-space solution) ├── utils/                           # Utilities: loading, errors, KL, synthetic generator ├── data/                            # See below in "Data" ├── output/                          # Output folder for parameter estimation (CSV format) and `estimated_parameters_breakthrough_curves_with_hydraulic_data.csv` (estimated parameters using refined DSTE-KL-PBI for 295 breakthrough curves from the TIERRAS dataset, with matching labels and hydraulic paramters from the TIERRAS dataset)
+├── methods_comparison.ipynb         # Jupyter notebook used to obtain parameters and compare models in "Parameter estimation in river transport models with immobile phase exchange using dimensional analysis and reduced-order models"
 ├── data_analysis.ipynb              # Jupyter notebook used to create plots for "Parameter estimation in river transport models with immobile phase exchange using dimensional analysis and reduced-order models"
 └── README.md                        # This file